MuNeNICK/monaco-neovim-wasm/docs/usage.md

 - `searchHighlights`: render Neovim search highlights as Monaco decorations (visible viewport)

+### Clipboard (yank / paste)

+- By default, yanks to `"+`/`"*` are bridged to the browser clipboard (Clipboard API), so they can be pasted into the OS.
+- If `navigator.clipboard` is unavailable, a best-effort legacy copy fallback is used.
+- You can override clipboard behavior via `clipboard: { readText, writeText }`, or disable it with `clipboard: null`.

 ### Host commands (`:e`, `:w`, `:q`)

 Enable "host-delegated" file commands: